 Glue or paste

-• As the month progresses, point out the changes that their chart is revealing.
+• Point out the changes their chart is revealing

 • Share the terminology for the different phases of the moon.
-Is it a waxing moon or a waning moon?
-Is it a quarter moon or full moon?
+Is it a waxing moon or a waning moon; a quarter moon or full moon?

 Remember—accept all answers!!

 • You might also want to note if you see any falling stars, meteors, and/or planets* on the chart!

 • Also, with our typically wet, PNW weather, some nights the moon could be hidden behind clouds.
 IF the moon is hidden behind clouds give your kiddo the choice to leave the chart space blank or they can feel free to add clouds!

 The Man in the Moon:

 Tally how many days in the month the moon was visible.
 Count how many days the moon was hidden by clouds.
 Compare which amount was greater?
 Which amount was less?
 Did there happen to have equal numbers?
 Count up how many days there was a crescent moon, a half-moon (a quarter phase), a full moon and new moon.